 Hank & Jane Landes

-Founder of Delaware Valley Family Business Center in Telford, Pennsylvania, Hank Landes has more than 30 years’ experience guiding family businesses through transitions.
-Hank has served as a management consultant, behavioral health executive, and board member.
-He is a graduate of the University of North Carolina Chapel Hill, AMBS, and Goshen College.
-In his quest for continual learning, Hank reads biographies, investigates male spirituality, travels, and engages in community building.
+Founder and Senior Advisor with Delaware Valley Family Business Center in Telford, Pennsylvania, Hank Landes has more than 30 years’ experience guiding family businesses through transitions.
+A graduate of the University of North Carolina Chapel Hill, Anabaptist Mennonite Biblical Seminary, and Goshen College, he has served as a management consultant, behavioral health executive, and board member.
+Hank enjoys biographies, male spirituality, spiritual formation, travel books and community building.
 “Travel is one of the best ways to get to know God’s world and his people,” says Hank.
-Jane also studied at Goshen College and was trained as a nurse.
-She played an important role in launching and building Delaware Valley Family Business Center.
+Jane, also a Goshen College (BSN) grad, played an important role in launching Delaware Valley Family Business Center.
 Now retired, Jane is an avid flower gardener.
-Jane has a special connection to the Netherlands, since a cousin married a Dutch man and has been living there for more than 50 years.
-For 17 years, Hank and Jane were partners in TourMagination, during which they led over 28 tours including many to Europe and Holland.
 Hank and Jane are members of Salford Mennonite Church in Harleysville, PA.
-They have two children and three truly exceptional grandchildren.
+While partners in TourMagination for over 17 years, Hank and Jane led more than 28 tours all over the globe.
+They have two children and three truly exceptional grandchildren—who will be joining them on the Alaska Cruise in June 2018 as they celebrate their 50th wedding anniversary.
+Recently, they led a Tulip Time tour in the Netherlands and Belgium.
 Upcoming tours with Hank and Jane.

 Bob & Margaret Nally